2 4 0 T U R B O . C O M

 I took the plate to a welder and had that nut welded on.

-Then I drilled holes and inserted threaded inserts I bought on-line so it could be bolted VERY SECURELY to the cowl and it would be very STRONG.
+Then I drilled some holes (more than needed) and inserted threaded inserts, which I bought on-line, so it could be bolted VERY SECURELY to the cowl and it would be SUPER STRONG.

-The bend near the firewall part happened when the captive nut broke.
-But since these pedal boxes are not really what I would call sturdy, I decided to do a better job of reinforcing it before putting it back in.
+The new bend near the firewall mounting part happened when that captive nut broke out of the bottom of the cowl.
+But since these pedal boxes are not really what I would call sturdy when new, I decided to do another BETTER job of reinforcing it before putting it back in.

 Here we go.
-I added some more serious bracing this time.
+I added new and MORE bracing this time.
+I wanted a VERY STIFF pedal box.

 Here is an in-progress photo looking through the instrument cluster opening.
 The newly reinforced pedal box is being bolted in and that removable plate has been removed.